npms-io/npms-analyzer/docs/architecture.md

 - Number of downloads
 - Downloads acceleration

-### personalities score
+#### personalities

-If modules have similar score, one tend to choose the one in which the author is well known in the community.
+If two modules are similar, one tend to choose the one in which the author is well known in the community.
 Also, there are people that simply prefer to use a module over another because the author is popular.
 While this doesn't directly translate to quality, it's still a strong factor that we should account.

-I will not elaborate on this because this score will NOT be developed nor used in the initial release.
+I will not elaborate on this because this evaluator will NOT be developed nor used in the initial release.

-## Store & indexing
+## Scoring

-Both the analysis and scoring is stored is CouchDB and indexed in Elasticsearch.
-If the scoring algorithm changes in some way, we can iterate over the stored documents in CouchDB and re-run the scoring for all the entries without having to re-analyze all the modules which takes some time.
+The scoring is the continuous process of iterating over the analysis result and scoring all `npm` modules.

+TODO: